 Who is at risk for fatty liver disease?

-Researchers do not know the cause of nonalcoholic fatty liver (NAFLD).
-They do know that it is more common in people who
+The cause of nonalcoholic fatty liver disease (NAFLD) is unknown.
+Researchers do know that it is more common in people who

 - Have type 2 diabetes and prediabetes